A question that comes up a lot is “what are the best NERF guns?” Well the answer is…. it depends!

 It features slam-fire, with a great trigger action, so you can spew those Rival rounds out at a pretty impressive rate when needed too.
 This makes it a NERF gun with balls in more ways than one!!

-You can read my thoughts on the other best spring powered NERF guns here
+Check out my full run-down of the best spring powered NERF guns here.

 Best Elite Dart Firing Springer : NERF N-STRIKE ELITE ALPHA TROOPER

 I make no excuses – I have several of these and I love them!